 Paragraph 381 leads off with “Accordingly, this new power would give the community…”.
 In fact, the appropriate lead words should be “If, despite an open and transparent process, the community’s direction is ignored, this new power would give the community…”.
 Specifically, it is crucial that the real power rest with the plan and budget development process, and that the Bylaw power just be the fail-safe mechanism.

-Section 7.3 Removal of and Individual Director: There must be an explicit statement (and perhaps waiver from each director) that there is no right to appeal, no right to claim unfairness to the Ombudsman, and no legal right related to libel, slander or defamation.
+Section 7.3 Removal of an Individual Director: There must be an explicit statement (and perhaps waiver from each director) that there is no right to appeal, no right to claim unfairness to the Ombudsman, and no legal right related to libel, slander or defamation.

+The At-Large Community supports the need for power allowing the removal of board member(s) but is divided on the way to do that.

 Paragraph 407 and 409: The description seems to envision that a process will be convened for each director to be removed.
 The process should be adjusted to allow for parallel removal of multiple directors without having to convene the ICANN Community Forum multiple times.